TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 - In the new added *Configure triggers* module, under *Application Id* paste the application id assigned to your skill in the [*Configuring the skill interface: Part 1* section](#configuring-the-skill-interface-part-1), it looks like this *amzn1.ask.skill.#unique-skill_identifier*.
 Please note that trigger is enabled.
 - Save your function and don't close this tab, you're going to need it later.
 ### Creating the security profile
-For Smart Home Skills, Amazon forces us to use *lambda* as host for the skill, which we did in previous steps, and *OAUTH 2 Authorization Framework* for identifing the users.
-Fourtnlly for us, Amazon also has a service called *Login with Amazon* which allows to create secutiry profile for supporting OAUTH 2.
-Thant means we can allow our users to login with thier amazon account instead of creating our own authrization infrastructure and manage our own users.
-This is espcially great for this project.
-Considering this skill is for personal use only and not meant to be pulished, using Amazon's security profile will save the trouble of authenticating ourselfs.</br>
+For Smart Home Skills, Amazon forces us to use *lambda* as host for the skill, which we did in previous steps, and *OAUTH 2 Authorization Framework* for identifying the users.
+Fortunately for us, Amazon also has a service called *Login with Amazon* which allows to create security profile for supporting OAUTH 2.
+Thant means we can allow our users to login with their amazon account instead of creating our own authorization infrastructure and manage our own users.
+This is especially great for this project.
+Considering this skill is for personal use only and not meant to be published, using Amazon's security profile will save the trouble of authenticating ourselves.</br>
 Open [Amazon Developer Portal](https://developer.amazon.com/) in a different tab (leave the current developer portal tab open, you will need it), sign in and this time click on the *APPS & SERVICES* tab and then click *Login with Amazon* sub-menu.</br>
 Click *Create a New Security Profile* and give the profile a name and a description.
-In the *Privacy URL* just put any url you want, you can put you ha link if you want, no one besides you is going to have access to this page.
-Click save to save your profile.</br>
+In the *Privacy URL* just put any URL you want, you can put your ha link if you want, no one besides you is going to have access to this page.
+Click save to save your profile. </br>
-Go into the created profile and click on the *Web Settings* tab, you need to allow a return url, go back to original developer portal tab and click *Configuration* in the right menu.
-Scroll down until you see *Redirect URLs*.</br>
+Go into the created profile and click on the *Web Settings* tab, you need to allow a return URL, go back to original developer portal tab and click *Configuration* in the right menu.
+Scroll down until you see *Redirect URLs*. </br>
-- *pitangui.amazon.com* is the url for inside the US.
+- *pitangui.amazon.com* is the URL for inside the US.
 - *layla.amazon.com* is for outside of the US.
 - *alexa.amazon.co.jp* is for Japan.